GSA/fedramp-gov/pages/jab-authorization.md

 Once the JAB review is complete, the CSP and 3PAO remediate system and documentation issues as needed and ensure all JAB Reviewer comments are appropriately addressed.
 Once the JAB Reviewers have reviewed and validated the remediation efforts, the CSP will receive a P-ATO decision and formal authorization of their CSO from the FedRAMP PMO.

 A JAB P-ATO is not a risk acceptance, but an assurance to Agencies that the risk posture of the system has been reviewed and approved by DoD, DHS, and GSA.
-Each Agency must review and issue their own ATO, which covers their Agency’s use of the cloud service.
+Each Agency planning to use the CSO must then review and issue their own ATO, which covers their Agency’s use of the cloud service.